 · Morse v.
 Frederick, U.S. (2007): Students may not promote the use of drugs at a school event.

-In modern times, new issues have come to bare.
+In modern times, new issues have arisen.
 To some degree, social norms have changed.
 What was once deemed acceptable speech, no longer is.
 Similarly, many taboos of the past, like sexual innuendo, is now perfectly acceptable.

 Technology has also changed how we receive information.
 For example, the issue around the distribution of obscene material can longer be argued.
 The internet has made it impossible to regulate pornography.